Charter for customer service

 10.6.
 A letter of refusal will be written, approved, and sent out no later than three days after the submission of a Refusal Report.

 10.7.
-The Accounting Department will pay out the damages by wire transfer no later than 2 days as of receiving the Claim File along with a payment report signed by authorized officers.
+The Accounting Department will pay out the damages either by wire transfer or in cash no later than 2 days as of receiving the Claim File along with a payment report signed by authorized officers.

 10.8.
 All complaints will be replied no later than 5 days as of receiving them at the Company’s headquarters be that by fax or by delivery in person at the Records Department.